 I am not a health professional and cannot make claims regarding non alcoholic beer and pregnancy or any other health recommendations.
 Ultimately, you should discuss anything associated with your pregnancy and your health with your doctor.

-That being said, if you do decide to have a non-alcoholic beer while pregnant, there are some options that are completely alcohol free, such as Suntory ALLFREE, Lagunitas Hop Hoppy Refresher, Hairless Dog’s Coffee Stout, IPA, Black Ale, Citra Lager, to name a few.
+That being said, if you do decide to have a non-alcoholic beer while pregnant, there are some options that are completely alcohol free, such as Suntory ALLFREE, Lagunitas Hop Hoppy Refresher, and more.
+See a more comprehensive list in this article.

 Can You Drink Non Alcoholic Beer While Driving?